Gender inequality in Japan: The Equal Employment Opportunity Law

 With national surveys finally including women, the Japanese government introduced the Equal Employment Opportunity Law (EEOL).
 Before its enactment, women could generally only get labor-intensive jobs in poor working conditions, mostly on farms or in unsafe factories.
 Most other women found jobs as secretaries or assistants.
 Post-EEOL Japan began to see blue collar jobs fill up with machines, allowing women to have better opportunities elsewhere in society.

 The Equal Employment Opportunity Law aimed to create equality within the workforce for people of all genders.
-Despite these goals, however, women were still being discriminated against in every field.
+However, women were still being discriminated against in every field.
 Despite constant discrimination, modern Japan continues to push forward with support from the EEOL (and other equality laws like the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW)) toward safer and better-paying jobs for women.

+Women in politics

+Women began to make meaningful inroads in Japanese politics beginning in the 1980s.
+However, according to the Inter-parliamentary Union (5, 183), female representation within Japanese politics fell from 79th out of 177 countries in 1997 to 165th out of 193 countries in 2019.
+This comes in spite of a call from the United Nations to increase female representation in politics and a successful election of the Democratic Party of Japan (DPJ) where more women were elected to office.
+However, the DPJ made no reforms for further election or the prioritization of women in office, and due to poor performance, the party dissolved in 2017.
 In 2014, Prime Minister Shinzo Abe placed five women into political roles within his cabinet.
 Of these, only three kept their positions due to scandals related to workplace sexism.
+Recent years have seen the rise of Mama Giin (mommy politicians), particularly at the local assembly level.
+The percentage of female members announced in 2024 is 10.4% in the House of Representatives and 26.8% in the House of Councilors.

+In 2025, Sanae Takaichi was elected as the first female President of the Liberal Democratic Party, making her the country's first female prime minister.
+However, many saw Takaichi likely becoming the country's first female prime minister as a "conundrum" for gender equality given Japan's high gender inequality and Takaichi's own policies.
+The Associated Press wrote that Takaichi "is an ultra-conservative star of a male-dominated party that critics call an obstacle to women’s advancement" in a "country that ranks poorly internationally for gender equality".
+Takaichi's political rise in the LDP was called a "paradox" while some believed that her becoming prime minister would not have an impact on gender inequality given her conservative views.